-Mr Sipho Pityana (Chairperson)
+Mr Sipho M Pityana (Chairperson)

-He was one of the founding members of the governing body of the Commission for Conciliation, Mediation and Arbitration (CCMA) and Convenor of the South African government delegation to the National Economic Development and Labour Council (NEDLAC).
-He is the previous Chairperson of the National Students Financial Aid Scheme (NSFAS) and former Registrar of the University of Fort Hare.
+He was one of the founding members of the governing body of the Commission for Conciliation, Mediation and Arbitration (CCMA) and convenor of the South African government delegation to the National Economic Development and Labour Council (NEDLAC).
+He is the previous chairperson of the National Students Financial Aid Scheme (NSFAS) and former registrar of the University of Fort Hare.
 He is a member of the Advisory Council of the Council for the Advancement of the South African Constitution (CASAC).

 Ms Deborah Budlender (Deputy Chairperson)

 Debbie Budlender is an independent research consultant.
 She was employed as a specialist researcher with the Community Agency for Social Enquiry (CASE), a South African non-governmental organisation working in social policy research, from 1998 to June 2012.

 Previously, Budlender conducted research for trade unions, and the UCT-based Southern Africa Labour and Development Research Unit at the time of the Second Carnegie Inquiry into Poverty and Development in Southern Africa.

 She served as a member of Council from 2004 to 2012, and was elected by the Convocation for the term of office 2012 to 2016.
 She served as the deputy chair of Council for the period 2 December 2009 to 30 June 2012, and she was re-elected to that position for the current term.

 Budlender holds a BA (Hons) and MA from UCT, a BSc from UNISA and an honorary DSocSc from the University of KwaZulu-Natal.

 Norman Arendse is a UCT graduate, and co-founded the Labour Law Unit (now the Institute of Development and Labour Law) in 1987.
 He has a wealth of experience in the areas of transformation, conflict resolution, community conflict and experience in the sports’ arena.